sunset1995/py360convert/README.md

     - `'horizon'`: a numpy array in shape of `1536 x 256` like below example

       <img src="assets/cube_horizon.png" height="100">
-    - `'list'`: a `list` with 6 elements each of which is a numpy array in shape of `256 x 256`.
+    - `'list'`: a `list` with 6 elements each of which is a numpy array in the shape of `256 x 256`.
 It's just converted from 'horizon' format with one line of code: `np.split(cube_h, 6, axis=1)`.
     - `'dict'`: a `dict` with 6 elements with keys `'F', 'R', 'B', 'L', 'U', 'D'` each of which is a numpy array in shape of `256 x 256`.
-    - Please refer to [the source code](https://github.com/sunset1995/py360convert/blob/master/py360convert/utils.py#L176) if you still have question about the conversion between formats.
+    - Please refer to [the source code](https://github.com/sunset1995/py360convert/blob/master/py360convert/utils.py#L176) if you still have any questions about the conversion between formats.

 #### `e2c(e_img, face_w=256, mode='bilinear', cube_format='dice')`
 Convert the given equirectangular to cubemap.